GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-survivor-benefits-spouse-disabled.md

 ---
-title: "Survivors Benefits for Spouse"
+title: "Survivors Benefits for Spouse with Disabilities"
-headline: "Survivors Benefits for Spouse"
+headline: "Survivors Benefits for Spouse with Disabilities"
 tags:
   - "financial assistance"
 lifeEvents: